Two Ways Of Telling A Story

 The man is there before him.
 He has pushed himself into the thicket, and cut a heavy stake; he suffers the boy to go on before, and then he comes out, falls into the path, and follows him.

 It is too light at present for his deed of darkness, and too near the entrance of the wood, but he knows that shortly the path will branch off into two, and the right one for the boy to take will be dark and lonely.

-On he—rushes; the path takes a bend, and he is just out of sight when his pursuer comes where the paths divide.
-The boy has turned to the right; the man takes the left, and the faster they both run the farther they are asunder.
+On, he—rushes; the path takes a bend, and he is just out of sight when his pursuer comes where the paths divide.
+The boy has turned to the right; the man takes a left, and the faster they both run, the farther they are asunder.

 The white owl still leads him on; the path gets darker and narrower; at last, he finds that he has missed it altogether, and his feet are on the soft ground.
 He flounders about among the trees and stumps, vexed with himself, and panting after his race.
 At last he hits upon another track, and pushes on as fast as he can.
 The ground begins sensibly to descend—he has lost his way—but he keeps bearing to the left; and, though it is now dark, he thinks that he must reach the main path sooner or later.